Howard Hall and Helen Durando walk for suicide prevention this weekend.

 Hi Tinker.
 You’ve started Kindergarten, it is a big deal, even if you won’t remember it as such down the road, and I wanted to write you a letter, a message in a bottle.
 I hope you find this one day on an Internet like mine, one that empowered me to reach for my dreams.

 In 1988, before I met Mommy, my younger brother and I were in trouble.
-The parental figures in our lives had failed us, and we had few people believing in us.
-That story changed over time and both of us are blessed with a fantastic family now.
+It’s a long story, but importantly, both of us are blessed with a fantastic family now.
 We had to overcome much to get to where we are.

 One of the tools to achieve that, for me, was a book of short stories that contained nuggets of wisdom.
 Wisdom that I saw few around me followed, but those that did seemed… happier… more at peace with themselves and the nature of the world.
 This didn’t result in complacency, but in an openness that enabled them to see the big picture, act upon it, and be true to themselves in their journey.